learn-co-curriculum/selecting-single-elements-lab/README.md

 Again, if you copy the `==` line into your console `(mathematicianLink.href == "https://s.codepen.io/wiki/Mathematician")`, you'll get `mathematicianLink is not defined`.
 We know this error.
 It means that the variable `mathematicianLink` has not been set yet!
 Easy Peasy.
 Type in `var mathematicianLink = document.querySelector('body')` and you'll now have the `mathemeticianLink` variable set.
 We can double check by typing `mathematicianLink` and pressing enter.
 You'll see we get the entire body!
 That's not what we want all.
 We want the first link in the first paragraph.

 How do we get the first paragraph?
 Remember that if you just type in the tag itself you'll get the first of that tag.
 We want the first paragraph, which is a `p` tag.
 So, first let's try out `document.querySelector('p')`.
-If you expand that, you'll see it's this entire paragraph!
+If you expand that, you'll see it's the entire paragraph!
 Whoops, not quite what we want.
 We need to scope this down to just the first link in the first paragraph.

 Since we already have the paragraph, we just need to go deeper and get the first link.
 Just like we got the first paragraph in the entire site like this `document.querySelector('p')`, we can get the first link, in the first paragraph like this: `document.querySelector('p a')`.
 If you try that in your console you'll see just the link!
 Now let's modify our code in the JS tab.